mattgruter/hass-unfoldedcircle/README.md

 1. Restart Home Assistant.
 1. Your remote will be auto-discovered.
 Go to `Settings` > `Devices & services` to configure it.
 It will ask for the PIN shown on your remote during setup.

-   Note: If you're device wasn't discovered you can manually enter the endpoint URL of your remote, e.g. `http://192.168.1.17/api/`
+   Note: If your device wasn't discovered you can manually enter the endpoint URL of your remote, e.g. `http://192.168.1.17/api/`

 ## Usage